agarciadelrio/dev-web-stack/README.md

 ```

 This command will compile and minify the TypeScript and CSS files from `src/` and place them directly into `public_html/assets/`.
 The `public_html` directory is then ready to be deployed to a standard PHP hosting environment.

+---

+## AI Assistant Integration (GEMINI.md)

+This boilerplate includes a `GEMINI.md` file, which is a configuration guide for AI assistants like Google's Gemini.
+Its purpose is to provide the AI with essential context about the project, including:

+- The technology stack.
+- Key commands for building, developing, and testing.
+- The project structure and coding conventions.

+By maintaining this file, you can ensure that the AI assistant understands the project's architecture and can provide more accurate, consistent, and helpful contributions.
+Feel free to adapt it as your project evolves.